-More than any other health issue, HIV has changed the way that people are involved in health care.
-It has helped develop the active involvement of people in choices relating to their own health.
+More than any other health issue, HIV changed the way that people are involved in health care.

-Direct involvement of HIV-positive people and their advocates has changed the way that drugs are developed, researched, priced and accessed.
+Direct involvement of people living with HIV and our advocates has changed the way that drugs are developed, researched, priced and accessed.

 i-Base is a treatment advocacy and activist organisation.
 The resources are developed to help train other community activists and to develop community networks.